-Effects by educational attainment are illustrated in Figure 11 and show notable differences.
+Effects by educational attainment are illustrated in Figure 10 and show notable differences.
 For non-college-educated individuals, a one-standard-deviation increase in pre-COVID opioid exposure corresponds to a 1.1 percentage point decline in LFP relative to the linear trend.
 In contrast, the estimates for college graduates are not significantly different from zero.
-This result is in line with evidence that labor market outcomes of non-college educated are more affected by opioids (Aliprantis, Fee and Schweitzer, 2023).
+This result is in line with evidence that labor market outcomes for non-college-educated individuals are more affected by opioids (Aliprantis, Fee, and Schweitzer, 2023).